MatheusPoliCamilo/MatheusPoliCamilo/README.md

 <br/> I am also graduated in Internet Systems technologist at UNIVALI on Itajaí/SC

 :rocket:  &nbsp; I'm working at **Nuuvem** https://www.nuuvem.com/
-<br/> 💜  &nbsp; I am currently specializing in Ruby on Rails with its new versions.
+<br/> 💎  &nbsp; I am currently specializing in Ruby on Rails with its new versions and features like Hotwire.
 <br/> 💻  &nbsp; I've worked with: PHP, Laravel, Ruby on Rails, React, Typescript and NextJS.
 <br/> 💬  &nbsp; About me: I love technologies, movies, animes and I'm passionate about games and programming.
 <br/> :email: &nbsp; How to reach me: <br />